DeMarcus Ware

-DeMarcus Omar Ware (born July 31, 1982) is an American former professional football player who was an outside linebacker in the National Football League (NFL).
-He played college football at Troy University and was drafted by the Dallas Cowboys with the 11th overall pick in the first round of the 2005 NFL Draft.
+DeMarcus Omar Ware (born July 31, 1982) is an American former professional football player who was a linebacker and defensive end in the National Football League (NFL).
+He played college football for the Troy State Trojans and was selected by the Dallas Cowboys with the 11th overall pick in the first round of the 2005 NFL draft.
 After spending nine seasons with the Cowboys, Ware departed in 2013 as the franchise's all-time leader in quarterback sacks with 117.
 Ware then played three seasons for the Denver Broncos, with whom he won Super Bowl 50 over the Carolina Panthers.
 After the 2016 season with the Broncos, he announced his retirement from the NFL.
 In 2017, he signed a one-day contract with Dallas to retire as a Cowboy.
 In 2018, the Broncos hired Ware as a pass-rush consultant.
 In 2023, Ware was elected to the Pro Football Hall of Fame.

-Early years
+Early life

 Ware was born on July 31, 1982, in Auburn, Alabama.
 Ware played football, basketball, baseball, and ran track in high school; he attended Auburn High School (with defensive end Osi Umenyiora and linebacker Marcus Washington).
 In football, Ware played both linebacker and wide receiver, and as a senior, he won every game, and was named the team's Most Valuable Wide Receiver and Most Valuable Linebacker, and won Top Leadership honors.
 He finished his senior season with seven sacks and 55 total tackles (40 solo tackles, 15 assisted tackles).

 In track & field, Ware was one of the state's top performers in the long jump (PB of 7.14 meters).
 He ran the 55 metres in 6.74 seconds and had a personal-best jump of 1.94 meters in the high jump.